zeraphie/zeraphie.github.io/_posts/2017-03-22-17-explosions-in-a-row.md

 title: 17 Explosions in a row
 icon: music_note
 category: Parody-Lyrics
-description: A light hearted parody of 17 girls in a row by Steel Panther
+description: A light hearted parody of 17 girls in a row by Steel Panther based on Black Mages
 ---

 ## Parodying the Steel Panther song